From Adaptation to Intelligence: A Systematic Review of Data, Strategies, and Impact in Personalized VR: Introduction

-Personalized interaction, also referred to as adaptive VR or personalizing VR, encompasses a range of strategies.
-These may include, but are not limited to, customizing virtual environments to enhance immersion, adjusting visual elements to enhance display, and adapting the pace or presentation of content to support individual learning styles.
-In general, there are three main stages of an adaptive VR system: data input, modeling the user in real-time, and adaptive interactive mechanisms \cite{baker2022adaptive}.
+However, users differ substantially in their skills, preferences, and cognitive capacities, making one-size-fits-all VR experiences insufficient.
+To address these differences, many VR systems attempt to tailor the experience to individual users to improve user experience (UX).
+Personalized interaction, also referred to as adaptive VR or personalized VR, encompasses a range of strategies \cite{pardini2022role,correia2024adaptive}.
+These may include, but are not limited to, customizing virtual environments to enhance immersion, adjusting visual elements for better visual clarity, and adapting the pace or presentation of content to support individual learning styles.
+In general, there are three main stages of an adaptive VR system: data acquisition, real-time user modeling, and adaptive interactive mechanisms \cite{baker2022adaptive}.

-Regarding how people perceive reality, it is fundamentally shaped by the five senses: vision, hearing, touch, smell, and taste \cite{martin2022multimodality}.
-Among these, vision plays a dominant role in acquiring spatial and environmental information \cite{rock1964vision}.
-Hearing provides a supplementary cue in addition to vision, especially when stimuli appear outside the visual range.
-Touch includes haptic feedback, kinesthetic, and proprioceptive inputs.
-These are vital to comprehend body posture and movement \cite{kreimeier2019evaluation}.
-Smell and taste are related to one's incommunicable memory \cite{kerruish2019arranging}, but as pointed out by Ghinea et al. \cite{ghinea2011olfaction}, the design of simulating smell still faces challenges due to differences in individual perception.
-In VR, leveraging multisensory could improve realism, engagement, and overall comfort, notably \cite{nakagawamodel,harley2018sensory}.
-Therefore, the VR system needs to consider several user experience (UX) dimensions (e.g., presence, immersion, engagement) and its interactivity to provide a fully immersive experience \cite{kim2020systematic,macias2024new,kreimeier2019evaluation,mutterlein2018three}.
+Recent advances in sensing technologies and artificial intelligence (AI) have significantly expanded the ways in which user information in the virtual environment can be collected and interpreted \cite{pavel2025patchfusionvr,ribeiro2023virtual,Wang2025AI4VR}.
+Multimodal data, such as behavioral and physiological signals, enable systems to infer user state in real-time, which overcomes the issue of delayed feedback from using a post-experiment questionnaire \cite{zhang2014detection,wood2021virtual}.
+Machine learning (ML) algorithms further support this process by modeling complex relationships between user data and system responses, allowing adaptive behaviors to be learned from data rather than being manually specified \cite{halkiopoulos2025role}.
+Despite rapid progress in VR and human-computer interaction (HCI) research, existing research on personalized VR remains fragmented across technological approaches, adaptation mechanisms, and evaluation practices.

-With the rapid development of VR hardware and technology, a comprehensive overview is needed to consolidate knowledge, identify methodological trends, and highlight gaps across different technical and application domains.
+With the rapid development of VR-related hardware and technology, a comprehensive overview is needed to consolidate knowledge, identify methodological trends, and highlight gaps across different technical and application domains.
 Thus, we synthesize recent empirical studies on adaptive VR systems that utilize real-time or offline user data to modify the experience.
 This systematic review focuses on answering the following research questions: